onnowhere/advancement-disabler/README.md

     - This pack **must be updated for new advancements in every Minecraft update**.
     - The vanilla advancements will still be able to be given through commands.

-## Last updated for Minecraft 1.15.2
+## Updated for Minecraft versions 1.15.2 and 1.16

 ## Visit here to download the datapacks directly: https://github.com/onnowhere/advancement-disabler/releases